kuzzleio/sdk-jvm/doc/1/controllers/document/delete/index.md

 ## Return

-A `ConcurrentHashMap` which has the following property:
+A `Map` which has the following property:

 | Property     | Type                         | Description                      |
 |------------- |----------------------------- |--------------------------------- |